 Download this “Color reactions of Lipids” Practical General Procedure in PDF format.
 In this document, we have designed the general procedure and Observation sheets for students.

 See the given images to understand the document. (which is attached below)

 Qualitative Analysis: Color Reactions of Lipids

 The test is based on the property of solubility of lipids in organic solvents and insolubility in water.

 PRINCIPLE: The oil will float on water because of lesser specific gravity.

-TRANSPARENCY TEST: All the lipids are greasy in nature.
-Therefore the test may be taken as group test for lipids.
+All the lipids are greasy in nature.
+Therefore the test may be taken as a group test for lipids.

 PRINCIPLE: The oil does not wet the paper.

-TEST: Take 3ml of water and add 5 drops of sample.
-In another test tube 10ml of water is added to ethanolic solution of lipid contents and are mixed and two layers of are observed and this confirms the presence of lipids.
+TEST: Take 3ml of water and add 5 drops of the sample.
+In another test tube, 10ml of water is added to an ethanolic solution of lipid contents and is mixed and two layers are observed and this confirms the presence of lipids.

-TEST: Take 1ml of of chloroform and add a methanol and one drop of oil. to this add 1drop of iodine.
-Chloroform dissolve sample give red color which decolorizes the iodine giving brown color.
+TEST: Take 1ml of chloroform and add methanol and one drop of oil. to this add 1drop of iodine.
+Chloroform dissolve sample gives red color which decolorizes the iodine giving brown color.
 This indicates the presence of fatty acids